edmilson-nascimento/export-database-cluster-background/README.md

 Para casos assim, é interessante buscar os dados do arquivo antes de fazer a chamada do programa novamente (via job ou algo assim).
 Infelizmente não é possivel um job ler um arquivo que esta no computador do usuario (apenas arquivos no proprio servidor), por isso, seria interessante ler esses dados e guardar de forma que possam ser lidos pelo job em um segundo momento.
 Para esse necesssidade que este programa foi criado.

-Isso seguira os seguintes passos

-That will use a dynamic table as a filter on the select instruction, only the screen fields that have been filled.
-The empty screen fields are going not to be considered.

 ## Tecnologia adotada ##